laur89/docker-seedbox-rclone-fetch-extract/README.md

 ### DEPTH=2

 If `DEPTH=2`, then `dir12/`, `file1` & `file2` would be replicated to
-`DEST_FINAL` while preserving the original directory structure.
+`DEST_FINAL` while _preserving the original directory structure_ - meaning parent
+directories from the `SRC_DIR` root will be created also on DEST_FINAL.
 If any of them gets deleted on the remote server, it will also be deleted from `DEST_FINAL`.
 If additional file or dir gets written into or removed from `dir12/`, then this addition or removal wouldn't be downloaded.